philwhiles/frettler/README.md

 Frettler performs most of its scale and chord calculations using first principles, only the `chord` subcommand resorts to a database of predetermined fingerings.

----

-> **UPDATE** Print command
-> A new command, `print`, simply prints out the notes (with interval), for the requested chord or scale.
->

----

-> **UPDATE** Left handed support
->
-> That took some doing I can tell you.
-No where near as easy as I had hoped, and it has made me realise that the view related code
-> needs some tidying and refactoring, with some possible re-design thrown in.
-The vertical view code is multi purpose, displaying both full vertical fretboard and the isolated
-> chord chart views, and for the latter, has logic to work out un played strings and barring, and has grown rather tangled.
-> Anyway, Left handed guitar (or mandolin, or etc) players, can now throw in the `-l` or `--lefty` argument to see the horizontal, vertical and chord views from their perspective.
->
-> I would love to hear from the lefties who try Frettler - did I get it right? are there some subtle bugs in there?
-> By using `--lefty` for this I have had to change the previous chord command option `--list` to `--which` instead.
-> Currently the `--lefty` option works with the `horizontal`, `vertical` and `chord` subcommands.

----

-> **UPDATE** Preset tunings
->
-> Frettler has been able to support custom tunings from the get go, using the `--strings` option, and more recently, by setting the custom.properties of the `custom` instrument.
-> But now, Frettler supports a range of preset tunings, accessed using the `--tuning` option.
->

----

 For posterity there is a change log [here](https://github.com/philwhiles/frettler/blob/master/CHANGELOG.md)

 Here is an example of its output (right handed guitar):